uploadcare/uploadcare-ruby/README.md

 # => "https://ucarecdn.com/dc99200d-9bd6-4b43-bfa9-aa7bfaefca40/your-file.png"
 ```

 Your might then want to store or delete the uploaded file.
-Storing files could
-be crucial if you aren't using the “Automatic file storing” option for your
+Storing files could be crucial if you aren't using the [Automatic file storing](https://uploadcare.com/docs/uploads/storage/#file-storing-behavior) option for your
 Uploadcare project.
-If not stored manually or automatically, files get deleted
+If not stored manually or automatically,
-within a 24-hour period.
+files get deleted within a 24-hour period.

+If you pass the `store: 'auto`,
+option as using in the example above,
+which is also the default behavior,
+it defers the choice of storage behavior to [auto-store setting](https://app.uploadcare.com/projects/-/settings/#storage).

 ```ruby
 # that's how you store a file